 Saturday, 6 July 2013

 “Wimbledon is coming up and who do you think will be the champion?”
-This can be the looming question in every ardent tennis fan’s mind.
-Like Wimbledon, other grand slams and masters events are also eagerly awaited and we all possess that lingering curiosity to know more about the potential winners of the tournament.
+This is the looming question in every ardent tennis fan’s mind.
+Like Wimbledon, other grand slams and masters events are also eagerly awaited and we all possess that lingering curiosity to know the potential winners of the tournament.

 Sunday, 30 June 2013